Canon de 16 C modèle 1864: Projectiles

-The 16 cm model 1864 fired solid steel shot, grenades and cannister shot.
+The 16 cm model 1864 fired solid steel shot, grenades and canister shot.
 The solid steel shot were meant to pierce armor and did not have an internal explosive charge.
-The grenades were meant to be used against softer targets, and the cannister shot was meant to be used against personnel.
+The grenades were meant to be used against softer targets, and the canister shot was meant to be used against personnel.

 Like the other model 1864 guns, the 16 cm gun was planned to get two kinds of solid steel shot meant for piercing armor.
 The first was the cylindrical shot called boulet cylindrique en acier.
 This had a spherical head which had been flattened a bit.
 It was meant for use at the shortest ranges.
 Its design had been approved on 25 March 1862.
 A new design was approved on 14 March 1866, but on 8 September 1866 it was decided to change these to ogive shot.
 This was done by removing part of the steel at the front and melting a tip onto the rest.
 On 18 July 1866 a new design was approved for the cylindrical shot.
 This showed some minor differences with the 1862 model.
 There was also a cast-iron cylindrical exercise shot that was a bit longer to get the same weight.

 The ogive solid steel shot (boulet ogival en acier) was made of hammered steel and had the usual form of an ogive front, cylindrical body and flat rear end.
 Its first approved design dates from 18 June 1866.
 It weighed 45 kg.
 There was also a cast iron exercise shot.
 This had the same form, but was a bit longer to get the same weight.
 A similar chilled cast iron shot was a bit shorter.

 The chilled cast-iron grenade (obus oblong en fonte dure) was a grenade of which the surface had been made harder by chilling.
 It was first designed in September 1867.
 The design was approved in September 1868.
 Its form was like that of the ogive shot, but it had a hollow inside of corresponding form that received the explosive charge.
 On the outside there were three studs at the beginning of the cylindrical part and three others near the bottom.
 The empty projectile weighed 43.340 kg.
 Loaded and ready it weighed 45 kg.
 The explosive charge weighed 600 grams.

 The 16 cm model 1864 could fire the same ogive cast-iron grenade (obus oblong en fonte) that was used in the model 1858-60 16 cm breechloader.
 However, it was better to use the model 1862 grenade which had stronger studs.
 At 29.1 kg, the regular grenade was much lighter than the other projectiles.
 In the late 1880s, the fully prepared regular grenade weighed 31.49 kg and had an explosive charge of 1,300 grams.

 Finally, the gun was also able to fire the solid spherical cast iron bullet.